base-org/web/apps/base-docs/base-camp/docs/hardhat-testing/hardhat-testing-sbs.md

   //  to create and instance but have the msg.sender as the new signer. const newInstanceUsingAnotherSigner = lockInstance.connect(otherUserSigner);

-  // We attemp to withdraw, but since the sender is not the owner, it will revert. await expect(newInstanceUsingAnotherSigner.withdraw()).to.be.revertedWith("You aren't the owner");
+  // We attempt to withdraw, but since the sender is not the owner, it will revert. await expect(newInstanceUsingAnotherSigner.withdraw()).to.be.revertedWith("You aren't the owner");
 });
 ```